pingcap/docs/faq/high-reliability-faq.md

 - Since v3.0.8, TiDB supports modifying the version string of the server by modifying [`server-version`](/tidb-configuration-file.md#server-version) in the configuration file.

-- Since v4.0, if you deploy TiDB using TiUP, you can also specify the proper version string by executing `tiup cluster edit-config <cluster-name>`:
+- Since v4.0, if you deploy TiDB using TiUP, you can also specify the proper version string by executing `tiup cluster edit-config <cluster-name>` to edit the following section:

     ```
     server_configs: